 This is a basic course well-suited for individuals just beginning to work in the area of threaded fasteners so no educational prerequisites are necessary.
 However, individuals with some prior experience with threaded fasteners and knowledge of fastener terminology will find this course easier.

 Laurence Claus is President of NNi Training and Consulting Inc., provides training and consulting services to the fastener and automotive supply industry.
 Prior to forming NNi, he was Vice President of Engineering for a Midwest automotive fastener manufacturer.
-Laurence has more than 30 years' experience in the fastener industry.
+Laurence has worked in the fastener industry since 1988.
 He holds a Bachelor of Science in Mechanical Engineering from the University of Illinois and is also a Certified Six Sigma Black Belt.
 Laurence is Chairman of the SAE Fastener Committee; Subcommittee Chairman of ASME B18.6 and ASTM F16.91; a member of ASME B18, ASTM F16, and ISO TC 2.
 He is the Director of Training with IFI and the author of numerous fastener journal articles and technical papers.

 SAE Members: $1096.00 - $1233.00